-Firewise Communities is a unique opportunity available to fire prone communities.
+Firewise Communities/USA is a national program sponsored by the National Fire Protection Association (NFPA) directed at America's fire prone communities.
 Its goal is to encourage and acknowledge action that minimizes home loss due to wildfire.
-Reference the Alaska Division of Forestry Firewise webpage (http://forestry.alaska.gov/fire/firewise.htm) for information on becoming a recognized Firewise Community in Alaska.
+It focuses on preparation before a fire occurs and is well adapted to small communities, developments and residential home associations of all types.
+Reference the Alaska Division of Forestry Firewise webpage (http://forestry.alaska.gov/fire/firewise.htm) for information on the steps a community needs to take to be recognized as a Firewise Community in Alaska.